dairycultist/New-Hand-in-Mootown/README.md

-find out a moo moo's favourite food through dialogue, feed them enough til they're visibly chonky, they give you new, more intimate dialogue, and then ur done with them + you get a gift (bottles of their own milk, keys to new areas, etc). this encourages farming crops that may not otherwise be economically viable. moo moos will only eat their favourite food, and only until they're full (where you no longer have to feed them for the rest of the playthrough).
+find out a moo moo's favourite food through dialogue, feed them enough til they're visibly chonky, they give you new, more intimate dialogue, and then ur done with them + you get a gift (bottles of their own milk, keys to new areas, etc). moo moos will only eat their favourite food, and only until they're full (where you no longer have to feed them for the rest of the playthrough). the goal of the game is to fully feed every single moo moo.

-you can decide whether to sell or gift to a shopkeep moo moo depending on whether you give them the item over the counter or behind the counter. "just swing by behind the counter if you wanna gift me anythin. my front-end is strictly business!"

-the goal of the game is to fully feed every single moo moo.

-You can earn a gate key for a region by befriending local moo moos, allowing you to access more land. befriending the shopkeep unlocks the next region (with different terrain, crops, shops, and moo moos), whereas befriending townsfolk may unlock you secret, optional areas (with extra farm plots or whatever). or they may just give you milk!
+You can earn a gate key for a region by befriending local moo moos, allowing you to access more land. befriending the shopkeep unlocks the next region (with different terrain, shops, and moo moos), whereas befriending townsfolk may unlock you secret, optional areas (with particularly difficult plots). or they may just give you milk!

 maybe some moo moos have more elaborate quests you can help them out with (like